 Then apply the finish or paint to the deck.
 Use a roller for the first coat and then a brush for the second.

 This will provide a smooth finish to the woodgrain.
 Be sure to allow up to three days for the paint to properly dry.

 That will allow it to blend with the wood, so you have a stunning deck to show off to your friends and family.

 Originally designed by the Rocket Chemical Company in 1953 as a degreaser and solvent for the aerospace industry, the use of WD-40 has quickly become widespread.

-In fact, WD-40 is safe, effective, and inexpensive which makes it perfect to protect your wooden furniture around the home.
+In fact, WD-40 is safe, effective, and inexpensive, which makes it perfect for protecting your wooden furniture around the home.

 It will most likely smoothen and fix the wood splintering problem very fast.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.